rune/rune/docs/docs/playtesting/best-practices-technical.md

 # Best Practices (Tech)

-How to code your game to perform the best on Dusk!
+How to code your game to perform the best on Rune!

-### Use Dusk Loading Animation {#use-dusk-loading-animation}
+### Use Rune Loading Animation {#use-rune-loading-animation}

-Dusk shows an animation while your game is loading.
+Rune shows an animation while your game is loading.
 It's a smoother player experience to only have one progress bar to load your game.
-Avoid having a loading screen in your game by waiting with calling `Dusk.initClient()` until your game has fully completed loading.
+Avoid having a loading screen in your game by waiting with calling `Rune.initClient()` until your game has fully completed loading.

 ### Send Player Input rather than Player State in Actions {#send-player-input}